ITA Reporters Roundtable

 Duration: 90 minutes

-The first ITA Reporters Roundtable will highlight significant recent rulings – on confidentiality, validity of arbitration agreements, non-signatories and enforcement of annulled awards -- from courts in France, the People's Republic of China, Canada, Chile, Egypt and Hong Kong.
-The ITA Reporters for these countries will analyze and compare the significance of these new developments for practitioners and arbitrators in international arbitration today.
+The ITA Reporters Roundtable will highlight significant recent rulings concerning the scope of public policy in international arbitration from courts in Germany, Mexico, Turkey, and USA.
+The ITA Reporters from these countries will analyze and compare the significance of these new developments for practitioners and arbitrators in international arbitration today.

 Duration: 90 minutes